PaddlePaddle/Paddle/paddle/framework/backward.md

 ## Motivation

-In Neural Network, most models are solved by the the backpropagation algorithm(known as **BP**) at present.
+In Neural Network, most models are solved by the backpropagation algorithm(known as **BP**) at present.
 Technically, BP calculates the gradient of the loss function, then propagates it back through the networks following the chain rule.
 Hence we need a module that chains the gradient operators/expressions together to construct the backward pass.
 Every forward network needs a backward network to construct the full computation graph.
 The operator/expression's backward pass will be generated with respect to the forward pass.

 ## Implementation